quephird/slox/README.md

 # Design

 Most of the design of slox is fairly similar to the one in the book.
-There are four phases involved in the execution of code in slox:
+There are four phases involved in the execution of code in this implementation:

 - scanning for tokens
 - parsing of tokens into statements and expressions